Emma Delaney, 19, started her digital marketing career as a Social Media Marketing Assistant at Take 3.

 Now, as a Customer Service Advisor at Cortel (a telecoms services company based in Shoreditch) he gets to work with the big name companies he loves.

-18 year old Jordan didn’t take to conventional subjects, instead nding his feet in technology: “unlike maths or English, I loved IT.
-I’ve always been condent with the subject – it’s one of my main strengths.”
-Jordan saw an apprenticeship as the perfect stepping stone between school and work, “if I had just jumped into a big job I would’ve lacked the skills and knowledge I’d need to excel.
+18 year old Jordan didn’t take to conventional subjects, instead finding his feet in technology: “unlike Maths or English, I loved IT.
+I’ve always been confident with the subject – it’s one of my main strengths.”
+Jordan saw an Apprenticeship as the perfect stepping stone between school and work, “if I had just jumped into a big job I would’ve lacked the skills and knowledge I’d need to excel.
 This way, I took the first step and I’m building my skills as I go.”